rorywalsh/cabbage/Docs/markdown/Widgets/form.md

 # Form

-Form creates the main application window. pluginid() is the only required identifier.
+Form creates the main application window. pluginId() is the only required identifier.
 The default values for size are 600x300.

 <big></pre>
 form WIDGET_SYNTAX